 UL's library collections contain scholarly material that support sustainability research, including many thousands of ebooks and peer-reviewed journals.
 Before using any of this content in your work, you need to evaluate it.
 For example, an article might be unsuitable due to its age if you have been asked to comment on contemporary manufacturing processes, or the regulation that you are citing might only apply in an EU jurisdiction when you've been asked to give a global perspective.

-In addition to highlighting library resources you can use in sustainability research, this guide will help you to
+In addition to highlighting library resources you can use in sustainability research, this guide will help you and your students to

 This guide will provide links to reliable scholarly resources and will challenge you to think about whether or not what you are viewing online is credible for use in your academic work.